 Today when logging into my server, I noticed the kernel was not up to date.
-After little investigation and an update, I noticed the newer kernel was not starting.
+After a brief investigation and subsequent system update, I noticed the newer kernel was not starting.
 So connected a keyboard and monitor and started to investigate further.
-This one is a little unconventional as this server is kind of a long running one.
-The harddisk was transplanted from an earlyer system and is started by a grub entry on a newer Ubuntu version on the first disk.
+To resolve this, I connected a keyboard and monitor to investigate further.
+This server has been running for a prolonged period.
+The harddisk was transfered from an earlyer system and the Ubuntu 20.04 is started by a grub entry on an Ubuntu 22.04 installed on the first disk.
 So I started out updating that Ubuntu version first (a desktop edition).
-This made the newer kernel on the server start.
+This made the newer kernel of the Ubuntu 20.04 server on the second disk start.
 After starting the new kernel on the server, I decided to give the server a release upgrade, something I had put off for some time.
-Seems like a good preparation for the next upcomming Ubuntu LTS, server was still running on 20.04.
-After the release upgrade, at the reboot started the desktop and did a grub update to reflect the update in the grub menu.
-The server started fine after, just had to reinstall git and a little update to sudoers.
+It Seems like a good preparation for the next upcomming Ubuntu LTS, the server was still running on Ubuntu 20.04 LTS and had to be upgraded to Ubuntu 22.04 LTS as a preperation for upgrading to Ubuntu 24.04 LTS.
+After the release upgrade, I started the Ubuntu 22.04 LTS Desktop edition on the first disk and did a grub update to reflect the update in the grub menu for starting the Ubuntu 22.04 LTS on de second disk.
+The server started fine after, just had to reinstall git and do a little update to the /etc/sudoers file.

 - Harold de Bruijn